Non-formal Education For Hearing Impaired Children

-Besides classes, the students are also involved in arts, crafts and dance, which are powerful tools of self expression.
-Theatre has also helped them bloom, and many of our students have starting using visual cues to act in multi-scene plays with dialogue and music.
-Even if for some they sound ‘strange’, we encourage that each person’s verbal expression is equally valid and real.
+Besides classes, the students are also involved in arts & crafts, dance and theater,hand embroidery, which are powerful tools of self expression.
+Theater has helped them bloom, and many of our students have started using visual cues to act in multi-scene plays with dialogue and music.
+At present (July 2019) , we have total of 8 Classes in which 53 students are receiving Non-formal Education and Speech Therapies.

-Lepra also conducts regular PTA meetings with parents to assess their children’s progress.
+Regular PTA meetings to assess their children’s progress.
 Parents are also counseled on how to manage their wards and give them special care.